zhengxyun/PKU-DyMVHumans/README.md

 ## Overview

-DyMulHumans is a versatile human-centric dataset designed for high-fidelity reconstruction and rendering of dynamic human performances in markerless multi-view capture settings.
+PKU-DyMVHumans is a versatile human-centric dataset designed for high-fidelity reconstruction and rendering of dynamic human performances in markerless multi-view capture settings.
 It comprises 32 humans across 45 different dynamic scenarios, each featuring highly detailed appearances and complex human motions.

 ![colored_mesh (1)](assets/snapshot.png)

-Inspired by recent advancements in neural radiance field (NeRF)-based scene representations, we carefully set up an off-the-shelf framework that is easy to provide those state-of-the-art NeRF-based implementations and benchmark on DyMulHumans dataset.
+Inspired by recent advancements in neural radiance field (NeRF)-based scene representations, we carefully set up an off-the-shelf framework that is easy to provide those state-of-the-art NeRF-based implementations and benchmark on PKU-DyMVHumans dataset.
 It is paving the way for various applications like fine-grained foreground/background decomposition, high-quality human reconstruction and photo-realistic novel view synthesis of a dynamic scene.

 ![colored_mesh (1)](assets/usage.png)

 Details are described in our paper:

-> DyMVHumans: A Multi-View Video Benchmark for High-Fidelity Dynamic Human Modeling
+> PKU-DyMVHumans: A Multi-View Video Benchmark for High-Fidelity Dynamic Human Modeling
 >
 > Xiaoyun Zheng, Liwei Liao, Xufeng Li, Jianbo Jiao, Rongjie Wang, Feng Gao, Shiqi Wang, Ronggang Wang.
 >